Where to Find Philly’s Outstanding Cherry Blossoms

 Belmont Plateau

 Belmont Plateau is known for its skyline views and for being a prime spot for fall colors.
-But it’s also gorgeous in March and April for cherry blossom season when the group of trees along Belmont Mansion Drive is at its finest.
-Put together a picnic and bask under the warm(er) sun while enjoying the view.
+But it’s also gorgeous in March and April when the group of trees along Belmont Mansion Drive is at its finest.
+It’s a special place–on our last visit, we helped out a couple taking pregnancy announcement photos.

 Kelly Drive